Surface separation in elastoplastic contacts

 When comparing numerical simulations with continuum mechanics theories, it is crucial to have enough grid points within the shortest roughness wavelength.
-This requirement can be met by using surfaces which are generated from power spectra that have a wide enough cut-off region for the large wavenumbers, as illustrated in Fig.~\ref{1logq.2logC.8196.32.eps} for the 8192--32 surface, where the``width'' of the cut-off region is $q_1/q_{\rm c} = 32$.
-The total ``length'' of the power spectrum is $q_1/q_0 = 8192$, so we denote the surface as 8192--32.
+This requirement can be met by using surfaces which are generated from power spectra that have a wide enough cut-off region for the large wavenumbers, as illustrated in Fig.~\ref{1logq.2logC.8196.32.eps} for the 8192--32 surface.
 The surface height topography, $z=h(x,y)$, has the rms-slope $\xi =1$.
-In Ref.~\cite{PRE} we used three surfaces, 2048-8, 4096-16, and 8192--32, but here we focus on the largest system since theory effectively corresponds to $q_1/q_{\rm c} = \infty$.